bf2fc6cc711aee1a0c2a/kas-ui/README.md

-# Control Plane UI
+# KAS-UI

-Welcome to the repository for the Control Plane UI.
-The lead developer is [Christie Molloy](https://github.com/christiemolloy) and lead designer is [Jenn Giardino](https://github.com/jgiardino), please feel free to contact us!
+Welcome to the repository that hosts the UIs for Control Plane, Service Accounts, Service Registry, and Metrics.

+The lead developer is [Ajay Pratap](https://github.com/ajaypratap003) and the lead designer is [Jenn Giardino](https://github.com/jgiardino), please feel free to contact us!

 ## Contributing

 If you are contributing please check out the [Contributing Guidelines.](https://github.com/bf2fc6cc711aee1a0c2a/kas-ui/blob/master/CONTRIBUTING.md)

+## Integration

+The individual UIs for Kafka Instances, Service Accounts, Data Plane, and Guides are exported as Federated Modules which are then imported into the Application Services UI, hosted here on [Gitlab](https://gitlab.cee.redhat.com/mk-ci-cd/application-services-ui).
+This UI facilitates the integration between each of the individual UIs so that we can pass props and link between them.
+These individual UIs are then hosted as navigation items in [cloud.redhat.com](https://github.com/RedHatInsights).

+## CI/CD

+The Managed Kafka CI/CD Guide is [documented here](https://docs.google.com/document/d/1IHVHjg59zrjY0t4LwyNk5auUw0dWhzD3f59ytB5Ik14/edit#heading=h.5xpj1a9a3mxn) and updated frequently.

 ## Quick-start